tanawitpat/kiren-backend-go/README.md

 ## API Specification

 The API specification is served by Swagger.
-You can access it via `make api_spec` command.
+It can be accessed via `make api_spec` command.

 ## Commands